 These are professionals by definition, since they receive a professional Forex trading salary.

 On the other hand, a professional trader is also a person who makes a living from trading, whether they're additionally employed elsewhere or not.
 Let's call these people private traders.

 Such a trader quite often has the experience of being a hired trader, or is in the process of building up a track record to become one.
-Private traders can be called professional traders as well, but in this case the term 'professional' describes an approach, rather than an entry on a CV.
-In other words, a private trader hires himself.
+Private traders can be called professional traders as well, but in this case, the term 'professional' describes an approach, rather than an entry on a CV.
+In other words, a private trader hires themselves.

 So what does it take to become a professional Forex trader?
 Essentially, it all comes down to creating productive routines.

 First of all, a routine is a good thing despite the somewhat negative connotation that the term carries.
 Routines have less to do with chores and more to do with habits that save time and effort.

 Did you know that people who don't have to choose what they have for breakfast each day, are generally less tired by afternoon?
 Routines are there to save you from constantly re-considering what you should only have to consider once.
 The truth is that making decisions is hard work for your brain.
 Remember how tiring those college exams were?

 Good results come from optimising performance and conserving resources.
 This applies to life as much as it does to trading.